akkadotnet/akka.net/documentation/general/supervision.rst

 three: resuming an actor resumes all its subordinates, restarting an actor entails restarting all its subordinates (but see below for more details), similarly terminating an actor will also terminate all its subordinates.
-It should be noted that the default behavior of the :meth:`preRestart` hook of the :class:`Actor` class is to terminate all its children before restarting, but this hook can be overridden; the recursive restart applies to all children left after this hook has been executed.
+It should be noted that the default behavior of the :meth:`PreRestart` hook of the :class:`Actor` class is to terminate all its children before restarting, but this hook can be overridden; the recursive restart applies to all children left after this hook has been executed.